Exhibition – 17 October 2016 – 28 April 2017 : Remembering the ‘Burbs

 Simon Ambrose has been the Chief Executive Of cer of the National Trust of Australia (Victoria) (NTAV) since August 2016.
 His prior roles have been leading tourism organisations on the Sunshine Coast in Queensland and at Margaret River in Western Australia; and before that he was Director of the Blue Mountains Cultural Centre, Director of the McClelland Gallery and Sculpture Park and General Manager of the Interact Asia Paci c Multimedia Festival.
 He has also worked in lm, arts and culture related organisations in Western Australia.
 As CEO of NTAV he leads a multifaceted organisation with over 24,000 members, 130 staff, and 650 volunteers across 36 diverse properties.
 Since 1956 the NTAV has been actively working towards conserving and protecting Victoria’s heritage for future generations to enjoy.The NTAV is an independent non-pro t organisation, supported by a large community base and the premier heritage and conservation organisation in the state, and the major operator of house museums and historic properties open to the public.
 NTAV is not part of government and works with partners to realise the vision “for the Australian community to understand, value and enjoy the natural, cultural and Indigenous heritage that creates our national identity”.

 Tue 20 June 2017

 Further details to come – watch this space!

 RHSV Annual Book Sale

-We are now accepting books for the sale.
-We only want history books – but these do not need to be only on Australian History.
+We are still accepting books for the sale.
+We specialise in history books – but these do not need to be only on Australian History.
 History books on any topic are most welcome.

-To arrange for us to collect your books please call 93269288 or email@example.com OR you can drop them off at the RHSV – there is 10 minute parking at the front door.
+To arrange for us to collect your books please call 9326 9288 or email email@example.com or you can drop them off at the RHSV – there is 10 minute parking at the front door.